Have you ever wondered what other families choose to memorize or how they organize their memory work?

 Tonia not only introduces the why of recitation and memorization, she also includes tips for implementing memory work in your homeschool.
 You can also see what Tonia had her daughter memorizing in the 1st, 2nd, 3rd, and 4th grades.

-2. Our Scripture Memory System by Stephanie at Real Food Enthusiast
+2. Scripture Memory System by Simply Charlotte Mason

 3. How We Organize Our Memory Binder by Brandy at After Thoughts